alevis/mulyrica/README.md

 #NLPapp
-A simple natural language processing android app.
+A simple natural language processing web and mobile app.

 ##How it works
-1. Enter text
+1. Enter song and artist
 2. Analyze text

 ##Future features